-Pakistan experiences frequent disasters such as earthquakes, floods and recurrent droughts.
+Pakistan also experiences frequent disasters such as earthquakes, floods, and recurrent droughts.

 Malnutrition and limited access to water, sanitation and medical services have compromised the health care capacities of the most vulnerable communities.
-In addition, COVID-19 added to existing humanitarian needs.
+In addition, COVID-19 and the 2022 floods worsened the already pressing humanitarian needs.

 How are we helping?

-Although most Afghan refugees are integrated into Pakistani society, more than half of them are considered extremely poor, according to official data.
-EU-funded projects assist them with healthcare services, nutrition, education, water and sanitation facilities, and legal protection services.
+More than 50% of Afghan refugees in Pakistan are considered extremely poor, according to official data.
+EU-funded humanitarian projects assist them with healthcare services, nutrition, education, water and sanitation facilities, and legal protection services.

 Displaced Pakistanis, both in their areas of refuge and in the destroyed areas to which they have returned, receive support for education, and access to water and sanitation.

-The EU also supports programmes to enhance the disaster preparedness capacity of communities in areas prone to both natural hazards and human-induced disasters.
-Current initiatives focus on strengthening health systems to prepare for and respond to malnutrition, recurrent droughts, and other disasters.
+The EU also supports programmes to enhance the disaster preparedness capabilities of communities in areas prone to both natural hazards and human-induced disasters.
+Current initiatives focus on strengthening national and provincial systems to prepare for and respond to, recurrent droughts, floods and other disasters.

-The EU has operated in Pakistan since the 1990s, providing humanitarian assistance as well for the 2005 earthquake and the devastating 2010-2015 floods, which affected more than 30 million people.
+The EU has operated in Pakistan since the 1990s providing humanitarian assistance including to people affected by the 2005 earthquake and the devastating 2010-2011 floods.

 Facts & figures